Moishe Postone: "Commodity fetishism"

-It appears increasingly today that the new concept of "commodity fetishism", which has nothing to do with a hoax of consciousness (an inverted representation), is the central part of the intellectual heritage of Marx.
+Postone asserted that the new concept of "commodity fetishism", which has nothing to do with a hoax of consciousness (an inverted representation), is the central part of the intellectual heritage of Marx.
 "Commodity fetishism" is not a misrepresentation, nor an exaggerated adoration, of goods.
 The "fetish" instead is to be referred to the structure of the commodity.
-It is then a theory of "objective fetishism" (Jappe) or radicalized, that is to say, so long as value (the objectification of the specific function of the spirit of labour under capitalism), the goods and money, society is actually governed by the self-movement of created things themselves, and not by the subjective manipulation of the ruling classes.
-The subjects are not men, but it is rather their objectified relationships that are at the heart of socialization under capitalism.
-Fetishism, Postone notes, must be analyzed "in terms of the structure of social relations constituted by forms of praxis and its seizure by objectifying the category of capital (and hence value).
+The subjects are not humans, but it is rather their objectified relationships that are at the heart of socialization under capitalism.
+Fetishism, Postone noted, must be analyzed "in terms of the structure of social relations constituted by forms of praxis and its seizure by objectifying the category of capital (and hence value).
 The Subject for Marx, like Hegel is so abstract and can not be identified with any social actor whatsoever."
 This is the world where abstract labour (which is not immaterial labour) becomes the social bond, social mediation that mediates itself, reducing actual work to a simple expression of abstract labour.
 Abstract labour is then the source of alienation.
-The self-moving subject, Spirit, Geist, is misrecognized in Hegel, it is described by Marx as Capital and its self-valorization.
-It is not, Postone suggests, similar to Lukacs' use of Hegel, wherein the proletariat are identified as Spirit, for then spirit would be labour not emancipation.
+The self-moving subject, Geist, is misrecognized in Hegel.
+It is described by Marx as Capital and its self-valorization.
+It is not, Postone suggested, similar to György Lukács's use of Hegel, wherein the proletariat are identified as Geist, for the spirit would be labour not emancipation.

-It is from this concept that we can build a radical critique of the commodity, money, value, labour and politics, that is to say, a critique that is not limited to describing the struggles around management and distribution, the "class struggle" as traditionally understood, but recognizes that these categories themselves are problematic: they are specific only to capitalist modernity, and are responsible for its destructiveness and self-destructiveness.
-Pointing out that the market is a mere mechanism of distribution, and so secondary to the core of capitalism, allows Postone to broaden the historical scope of Marx's theory so that it can, with equal validity, be applied to what was the USSR.
-In the USSR the main difference was that instead of a market handling distribution it was planners; however, the abstract exchange of labour, which is the core of capitalism for Postone, was as it was in the West.
+Postone attempted to build a radical critique of the commodity, money, value, labour and politics not limited to describing the struggles around management and distribution.
+Pointing out that the market is a mechanism of distribution, and so secondary to the core of capitalism, allowed Postone to broaden the historical scope of Marx's theory so that it can be applied to the Soviet Union.
+In the Soviet Union, the main difference was that instead of a market handling distribution it was planners.
+The abstract exchange of labour, which is the core of capitalism for Postone, was as it was in the West.